ezra-bible-app/node-sword-interface/README.md

 # node-sword-interface
-node-sword-interface is a [nodejs](https://nodejs.org) module that wraps the [SWORD library](http://www.crosswire.org/sword/) which gives access to bible text modules and related ressources.
-It has been created for use within the [Ezra Project](https://github.com/ezra-project/ezra-project) bible study software, but it can also be used for any other nodejs-based software that needs to interface with the SWORD library. node-sword-interface supports bible modules and dictionary modules that are keyed with Strong's numbers. node-sword-interface works on Windows, macOS, Linux and Android (via [nodejs-mobile](https://code.janeasystems.com/nodejs-mobile)).
+node-sword-interface is a [nodejs](https://nodejs.org) module that wraps the [SWORD library](http://www.crosswire.org/sword/) which gives access to Bible text modules and related ressources.
+It has been created for use within the [Ezra Bible App](https://github.com/ezra-bible-app/ezra-bible-app) Bible study software, but it can also be used for any other nodejs-based software that needs to interface with the SWORD library. node-sword-interface supports Bible modules and dictionary modules that are keyed with Strong's numbers. node-sword-interface works on Windows, macOS, Linux and Android (via [nodejs-mobile](https://code.janeasystems.com/nodejs-mobile)).

 The currently used SWORD version is SVN Rev. 3823 (1.9.0).